pandaueno0156/customer-segmentation-analysis/README.md

 ## Overview
 This project provides a **customer segmentation analysis** for a supermarket client using clustering techniques.
 The goal is to group customers based on their purchasing behavior and recommend targeted marketing strategies for each segment to enhance sales and engagement.

 The supermarket provided anonymized customer purchase data across various product categories.
-Using both **hierarchical clustering** and **K-Means clustering**, we identified key customer groups and provided tailored business insights.
+Using **hierarchical clustering**, **K-Means clustering** and **Principle Component Analysis (PCA)**, we identified key customer groups and provided tailored business insights.

 ---